ppatierno/devday-kubernetes-openshift/vertx-http-app/README.md

     docker build -t ppatierno/fortune-web-server:latest f ./src/docker-images/Dockerfile-fortune-webserver .
     docker build -t ppatierno/fortune:latest -f ../fortune/Dockerfile .

-# Using Minishift
+# Using Minishift or Minikube

-If you are going to use Minishift for the examples and you have already built the images on your local Docker instance, you can push your locally built images to the Minishift virtual machine (instead of rebuilding them) with following command :
+If you are going to use Minishift or Minikube for the examples and you have already built the images on your local Docker instance, you can push your locally built images to the Minishift or Minikube virtual machine (instead of rebuilding them).

+For Minishift, with following command :

     docker save <image> | minishift ssh docker load

+For Minikube, with the following command :

+    docker save <image> | (eval $(minikube docker-env) && docker load)